Persistent rainfall across Alabama

 Persistent, and at times, heavy rainfall continues this morning across a good portion of the state.
 As rain is expected for the majority, if not all of your Thursday, this creates some hazards.
 A flash flood watch has been issues for most of the Tennessee Valley until sunset this evening.

-Currently, this system pumping in moisture, will impact counties to our northwest the most, but we are likely to see decent rain accumulation across the Valley.
+Currently, this system pumping in moisture, will impact all counties within the Velley, and we are likely to see decent rain accumulation in total from the west to the east.
 A few inches of rain are possible by the end of the week, and in some areas up to 4 inches in total.

 In situations of persistent, and slow moving rain, it’s important to remember ‘turn around don’t drown.’
 Flooding on roadways, and overflowing ditches are likely in these types of systems, so if you see water on the roadway, seek another route.